Nyanyan/Egaroucid/web_resources/en/console/index.md

 # Egaroucid for Console

-**This page is a machine translation of the [Japanese version](https://www.egaroucid.nyanyan.dev/ja/console/) for official content.
+**This page was machine translated by Gemini CLI from the [Japanese version](https://www.egaroucid.nyanyan.dev/ja/console/).
 Please refer to the Japanese version for the official content.**

 Operations differ depending on your OS.
 This software is for Windows, Linux and MacOS.